 Tablets and crystals: There are different types of water purification tablets and crystals, all of which are designed to simply be dropped into the water.
 Iodine and potassium permanganate can come in tablet- or crystal-form.
 Sodium chlorite (a form of chlorine) comes in tablet-form.

-When it comes to using prepackaged chemical water treatments, please always follow the manufacturer’s directions on the product packaging.
+When it comes to using prepackaged chemical water treatments, always follow the manufacturer’s directions on the product packaging.
 These directions will vary depending on the type of chemical being used.
-It is also useful to swish the water in the container when adding water purification tablets to help spread the dissolved components throughout the water.

 Distillation is a method of allowing water to evaporate and then re-condense on a surface from which it can be transferred into a container.
 Distillation can be a slow process, but is effective, particularly if you use a solar still.